dbrgn/dabs-android/README.rst

 dabs-android
 ============

-This is an Android 4+ app that displays today's and tomorrow's DABS (Daily Airspace Bulletin Switzerland) from Skyguide.
+This is an Android 4.1+ app that displays today's and tomorrow's DABS (Daily Airspace Bulletin Switzerland) from Skyguide.

 You can find the DABS here: http://www.skyguide.ch/en/nc/services/aim-services/dabs/

+Current status: In development.
+No Play Store release yet.

 Author